Pop Culture Madness!

 1934 - The first All-American Soap Box Derby was held in Dayton, Ohio.

-1960 - With Korabl-Sputnik 2, the Soviet Union launched the satellite with the dogs Belka and Strelka, 40 mice, two rats and a variety of plants.
+1960 – With Korabl-Sputnik 2, the Soviet Union launched the satellite with the dogs Belka and Strelka, 40 mice, two rats, and various plants.
 All of the creatures survived

 1964 - Syncom 3, the first geostationary communication satellite, was launched.